DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 Other tools / technologies used in this use case:

-* Docker - Container technology that allow to package applications with all it's dependencies in order to be run on any server.
+* **Docker** - Container technology that allow to package applications with all it's dependencies in order to be run on any server.

-* Amazon Web Services -
+* **Amazon Web Services** - On-demand cloud computing capabilities, where you have access to virtual clusters of computers and services through the internet.

 # Use Case: